-The Pont Alexandre III bridge in Paris
+Paris Pont Alexandre III bridge in France

 A bit of history

-The Pont Alexander III was constructed by the French engineer Amedee d'Alby and the renowned engineer Louis Jean Resal who also helped design the Pont Mirabeau and the Pont de Bercy bridges in Paris, however, it was the architects Joseph Cassein-Bernard and Gaston Cousin that came up with the initial designs for this particular bridge.
+The Pont Alexander III was constructed by the French engineer Amedee d'Alby and the renowned engineer Louis Jean Resal who also helped design the Pont Mirabeau and the Pont de Bercy bridges in Paris, however, it was the architects Joseph Cassein-Bernard and Gaston Cousin that came up with the initial designs for this particular Paris bridge.

-Work started on the Pont Alexandre III in 1896 and the first foundation stone was laid by Tsar Nicholas II in the October of that year, and he was the son of Tsar Alexander III who had completed the Franco-Russian alliance in 1892, which is what this bridge is dedicated to.
+Work started on the Paris Pont Alexandre III in 1896 and the first foundation stone was laid by Tsar Nicholas II in the October of that year, and he was the son of Tsar Alexander III who had completed the Franco-Russian alliance in 1892, which is what this bridge is dedicated to.

 About the Pont Alexandre III Bridge